omniscientjs/omniscient/api.md

 You can do this if you want to define functions that caches computed result to avoid recomputing if invoked with equal arguments as last time.

+Returns optimized version of given `f` function for repeated calls with an equal inputs.
+Returned function caches last input and a result of the computation for it, which is handy for optimizing `render` when computations are run on unchanged parts of state.
+Although note that only last result is cached so it is not practical to call it mulitple times with in the same `render` call.

 ### Parameters